Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 You also get a free SSL certificate from Let’s Encrypt when hosting your website with Domain.com.

-Plus a 99.9% uptime guarantee and a free domain name registration for a year.
-Unlimited subdomains, up to 25 MySQL Databases, unlimited disk spaces, etc.
+Plus, there is a 99.9% uptime guarantee and a free domain name registration for a year.
+You can also have unlimited subdomains, up to 25 MySQL Databases, unlimited disk space, etc.

 2. VPS – Virtual Private Server